preciofishbone/OmniaDocsG2/general-assets/creating-form-button/index.rst

 .. image:: form-click-button-question.png

 This is the first step if it's not possible to edit the settings (if not, the settings are simply not shown).
-It's always possible to add more options (possible answers) and it may, depending on settings, be possible to add more questions.
+It's always possible to add more options (possible answers) and it may, depending on type settings, be possible to add more questions.

 4. Click "Next" when you're finished with all questions and options.